 I’ll start by giving the passage in the original Greek, then the Greek bracketed in its English order, then an interlinear translation, then my own English translation, and finally an illustrative paraphrase.

 καὶ νῦν τὸ κατέχον οἴδατε, εἰς τὸ ἀποκαλυφθῆναι αὐτὸν ἐν τῷ ἑαυτοῦ καιρῷ. τὸ γὰρ μυστήριον ἤδη ἐνεργεῖται τῆς ἀνομίας, μόνον ὁ κατέχων ἄρτι ἕως ἐκ μέσου γένηται.

-“Even now you know (see, recognize) the restraining effort, that he should be revealed in his own season.
-For the mystery of iniquity is already at work except the restrainer for the time being, until he becomes (arises) from the midst [of mankind].”
+“Even now you know (recognize) the restraining effort, that he should be revealed in his own season.
+For the mystery of iniquity—except the restrainer—is already working now until he becomes (arises) from the midst.”

 THE COMMON HANDLING

 The observant reader will notice that my translation of the last phrase (ἕως ἐκ μέσου γένηται) has the restrainer arising in the midst of mankind while most translations have the restrainer removed.
 For example, the NKJV and the NASB give us “until he is taken out of the way,” and the KJV reads “until he be taken out of the way.”
 Based on such translations, most prophecy teachers, quite naturally, have formulated (or adopted) an understanding of this passage that has the restrainer removed from earth.
 Typically, they teach that the restrainer is the Holy Spirit and that the Holy Spirit is removed from Earth at the time of the rapture of the church, leaving the world in a spiritual vacuum without a restraining influence, giving the mystery of iniquity free rein to reveal the antichrist.